availproject/docs/docs/Running Avail/avail-validator.md

 It is now time to set up your validator by doing the following:

  - Bond the AVL of the Stash account.
-These token will be put at stake for the security of the network and subject to slashing.
+These tokens will be put at stake for the security of the network and are subject to slashing.
  - Select the Controller.
 This is the account that will decide when to start or stop validating.

 First, go to the **Developer** tab in the [Avail Apps](https://devnet-avail.polygon.technology/)